miloserdev/openbmc/poky/documentation/overview-manual/development-environment.rst

-   For information on finding out who is responsible for (maintains) a particular area of code in the Yocto Project, see the ":doc:`../contributor-guide/identify-component`" section of the Yocto Project and OpenEmbedded Contributor Guide.
+   For information on finding out who is responsible for (maintains) a particular area of code in the Yocto Project, see the ":ref:`dev-manual/common-tasks:submitting a change to the yocto project`" section of the Yocto Project Development Tasks Manual.

 The Yocto Project ``poky`` Git repository also has an upstream contribution Git repository named ``poky-contrib``.
 You can see all the